Open Source · Self-Hosted · Docker-Powered

 Runtime setup is a nightmare

-Installing Go, Java, PHP, .NET, Python — each runtime has its own version manager, dependencies, and conflicts.
-Brewnet provisions any server runtime in one click with full isolation, zero dependency hell.
+Go, Java, Kotlin, Node, Python, Rust, React — each runtime has its own version manager, dependencies, and conflicts.
+Brewnet solves it all in one click with full isolation.

 Security is an afterthought